aws-samples/amazon-sumerian-hosts/packages/demos-babylon/README.md

 ```

 This starts a local web server and launches a web browser displaying the list of available demos.
 Click on any demo to give it a try.

+When you're finished with the demos, you can quite the local dev server by pressing CTRL-C in the same terminal in which you started the server.